torn-flight-club/flight-club-wiki/docs-public/How-Does-it-Work/request-payment.md

 ---

 There are 3 ways to request payments
-  - Send $1 to MIA or Gallinfligo.
+  - Send $1 to MIA, Gallinfligo or any manager.
 You can leave the Message field blank, or include a message to staff.
   - Use the 'Request Payment' button in your dashboard on the website.
   - Use the bot command /requestpay in discord.